A Brief History

 After over a century the Chevrolet brand is still strong, and with tremendous efforts dedicated to development of viable electric and hybrid vehicles it is likely Chevrolet will remain a household name brand for many years to come, outlasting other bygone large car manufacturing names such as Oldsmobile, Pontiac, Plymouth, Mercury, Studebaker, American Motors and others.

-What model is your favorite Chevrolet?
-Please share that information and your opinions about Chevy cars and trucks with your fellow readers.
+Question for students (and subscribers): What model is your favorite Chevrolet?
+Please share that information and your opinions about Chevy cars and trucks with your fellow readers in the comments section below this article.

 Your readership is much appreciated!